joeromero/docs/content/cartodb_ui/cartodb_ui.md

 TODO Merge info @ http://developers.cartodb.com/documentation/using-cartodb.html#sec-4

-The wizards window lets you choose the style of the visualization of your data.
-Before we go further, we'd like to give a little introduction to each type of visualization, and when, what for and how you should use each type.
+The wizards window lets you choose how your data is styled.
+Before we go further, we'd like to give a little introduction to each type of visualization, as well as when, why and how you should use each type.

 * **Simple**:
   * What